manqi11/Python_ExcercisesRecords/README.md

-### This folder contains the Python scirpts for preprocessing, cleaning, plotting, and analyzing different types of datasets.
+#### This folder contains the Python scirpts for preprocessing, cleaning, plotting, and analyzing different types of datasets.

-Different packages have been imported to analyze the datasets.
+Different libraries have been imported to analyze the datasets.
 <br/>--numpy
 <br/>--pandas
 <br/>--matplotlib